cysouw/diathesis/text/c06_prepositions.md

 - Es fehlt an Geld. \
   Ihm fehlt es an Geld.

-###      --- [ Ø > PBJ ] *Bewegungsart* --- {.unnumbered color=gray}
+###      --- [ Ø > PBJ ] --- {.unnumbered}

 ### [ N– | NL ] Manner of movement {#sec:prepositions-manner-of-movement}

 Many movement verbs, like *tanzen* 'to dance' [@next], allow for the following two kinds of constructions.
 First, a regular intransitive construction expressing the movement with an optional location [@next a] and, second, a construction with an obligatory local prepositional phrase in which the movement verb expresses the manner of movement [@next b].
 Syntactically, there is a crucial difference between these two constructions in that the perfect auxiliary changes between *haben* [@next a] and *sein* [@next b], see also [@sec:participles-haben-sein-perfect].
 The local prepositional phrase cannot be left out in the construction with *sein* [@next c].
+In German I propose to use the term ~~Bewegungsart~~ for this diathesis.

 ::: ex
 a.
 Ich habe (in dem Garten) getanzt.